denyslietnikov/ha-terneo-mqtt/README.md

 After setup, you can configure additional options:
 - **Topic prefix**: MQTT topic prefix used by devices
 - **Supports air temperature**: Whether devices publish air temperature sensor data.
 If disabled, floor temperature will be used as current temperature.
+- **Rated power (W)**: Rated power of the heating element in watts.
+When set above 0, enables power and energy sensors for HA Energy dashboard integration.
+Set to 0 to disable energy monitoring.
 ## MQTT Topics

 The integration subscribes to and publishes on the following topics: